 Certain values for 802.11 info may not appear with different operation modes.
-For example, Current BSSID and RSSI are not available in AP or master modes.
+For example, Current BSSID and RSSI are not available in AP or Master modes.

-It is helpful to use the continuously updated information option on this page, such as RSSI, to monitor the signal strength of the AWK-6232 in Redundant Client, Client, or Slave modes.
+It is helpful to use the continuously updated information option on this page, such as RSSI, to monitor the signal strength of the AWK-5232 in Redundant Client or Slave modes.

-Associated Client List (for AP or master modes only)
+Associated Client List (for AP or Master mode only)

-The Associated Client List shows all the clients that are currently associated with a particular AWK-6232.
+Associated Client List shows all the clients that are currently associated to a particular AWK-5232.
 You can click Select all to select all the content in the list for further editing.
 You can click Refresh to refresh the list.